ua-datalab/Geospatial_Workshops/README.md

 ## Prerequisites
 We welcome students and professionals from any field of study across the university.
-A variety of skill levels are also welcome, though each lesson will assume the audience has limited experience on topic.
+A variety of skill levels are also welcome, though each lesson will assume the audience has limited experience on the topic.
 Basic knowledge of scripting languages (python/R), some prior geospatial experience, and familiarity with command line tools will be helpful.
 Please bring you laptop computer if you plan on attending in-person.
 Specific software installations and login requirements will be posted for each lesson.

 ## Documentation